feliciavan/pizza/README.md

 # Online shop for pizza

 This is a shopping website for pizza.
 It provides the menu of all kinds of food.
 Customers can choose whatever they want into their shopping cart.
+The owner of this website can check the order list of all customers and process the orders.

+This website is based on Django and a database.

 In templates/orders folder: